 13 Steps on How to Use a Fireplace Safely

 While a wood-burning fireplace adds warmth and comfort to a home during the colder months, safety should always be top of mind.
-Check out these tips to learn how to work a fireplace.
+Check out these tips to learn how to work and maintain a fireplace.

 Fireplace Safety Check